JordanRL/Fermat/docs/getting-started/mutability.md

 First, lets look at the differences in your code that using one or the other might cause by taking the number 5 and adding 10.

-!!! example "Example 1: Basic Usage of Both"
+!!! example "Example 1: Basic Usage Of Both"
     === "Immutable"
         ```php
         <?php